-UPDATES 11/23/18: If your computer has a solid-state drive (SSD), you probably noticed that as you fill it up performance slows down dramatically.
+If your device includes a solid-state drive (SSD), you probably noticed that as it fills up the performance slows down dramatically.
 You’ll see this when opening apps and copying files will take longer than usual, and sometimes this will also cause freezing issues making your device harder to use.

-Now you might probably be asking: Didn’t SSDs supposed to be faster?
-The answer is yes, solid-state drives are faster than traditional rotating platter hard drives.
+You may now be asking: Didn’t SSDs supposed to be faster?
+The short answer is yes, solid-state drives are faster than traditional rotating platter hard drives.
 However, there is a performance problem due to the way these new drives technology and NAND Flash storage work.

 SSD blocks and TRIM

-Solid-state drives work differently than traditional hard drives, though they accomplish the same thing — they both store data.
+Solid-state drives work differently than traditional hard drives, even though, they accomplish the same thing — they both store data.

-When you’re working on a file, and you’re ready to save it, the solid-state drive finds the necessary empty blocks and writes on them to store your data.
+When you’re working with a file, and you’re ready to save it, the solid-state drive finds the necessary empty blocks and writes your data for long term storage.
 The process of filling an empty block with data is the fastest way to write to the storage, which is the main reason operating systems, such as Windows 10, includes support for TRIM.

-TRIM is a feature used by an operating system to command the SSD to find and delete any data on blocks that make up a file you deleted, so that later, the drive can quickly fill them up again with new data.
+TRIM is a feature used by an operating system to command the drive to find and delete any data on blocks that make up a deleted file, so later on, the drive can quickly fill them up again with new data.

 If the blocks are not empty, then the solid-state drive must delete the data inside them before information can be written again, which can add significant delay affecting performance.